XKL: DarkStar DXM

 First released in 2007, the Darkstar DXM is a high-performance optical switch first installed at the California Institute of Technology as part of their Supercomputing Bandwidth Challenge.
 It provides 5 times the bandwidth, in excess of 100 Gigabits/sec, than the existing system but is also smaller and uses less power.

-Historical Products
+Historical products

 TOAD-1

 The TOAD-1 System, also known as TD-1, was announced in 1993 and built as an extended version of the DECSYSTEM-20 from Digital Equipment Corporation.
 The original inspiration was to build a desktop version of the popular PDP-10 and the name began as an acronym for "Ten On A Desk".
 It was eventually built at XKL by veteran engineers from Cisco, DEC, Hewlett-Packard, and CDC.

 It was the first XKL product produced and it became available for purchase in late 1995.
 The TOAD-1 is a high-performance I/O oriented system with a 36-bit processor running TOPS-20.
-It is a 36-bit multi-user system that can provide service to over 100 users at a time.
+It is multi-user system that can provide service to over 100 users at a time.
 The TOAD-1 architecture incorporates modern peripherals, and open bus architecture, expanded physical and virtual memory while maintaining the TOPS-20 user environment.